ashleymcnamara/learn_to_code/README.md

   [java-practice-it]: http://practiceit.cs.washington.edu/

 ### Perl
-Businesses talk about Perl 5 when talking Perl, but on a far-far land, beyond deep-thinking island, the design-by-committee tribe is still cooking a hefty slab of Perl 6 (and it's almost ready, with an engine written in Haskell and powered by the tears of the gods)
+Businesses talk about Perl 5 when talking Perl, but there is also its sister language perl6 after a lengthy gestation period it has finally been released at the end of 2015.
+Perl 6 shares the spirit of perl but has been intensly simplified, normalized and enhanced.
+Many consider Perl 6 an ideal system for learning to code as it suports a huge range of programming concepts in a single well structured language.

 **Ok, that said, what is Perl 5 used for, today?**

-- **legacy web systems / intrawebs** - some just won't die
+- **legacy web systems / intrawebs / modern websites**- perl has been around for ages, so it powers some realy old and disgusting cgi scripts, but there is also a new crop of non-blocking super cool perl based webapps <https://mojolicious.org>

-- **data mining / statistical analysis** - the perl regex engine, even if slightly outdated, (PCRE, a spinned off library, tops it up in any possibile way and it's the default PHP engine) is still good for simple analysis
+- **data mining / statistical analysis** - the perl regex engine is extremely powerful and fast.
+In recent perl releases it has gained quite a bag of new tricks.

-- **UNIX system administration **- Perl shall always be installed on UNIX.
+- **UNIX system administration** - Perl shall always be installed on UNIX.
 You can count on it being readily available even on Mac OS X.

-- **Network Prototyping **- many core network experts learned Perl when it was all the rage; and they still do their proofs-of-concept with it.
+- **Network Prototyping** -  many core network experts learned Perl when it was all the rage; and they still do their proofs-of-concept with it.

 - **Security** - many security experts, too, need fast prototyping. (and fast automated fixes) Perl can, and does, cover for that.